-This chapter relates to the traditional Housing Choice Voucher program or "non-moving forward" vouchers.
+This chapter relates to the traditional Housing Choice Voucher program or "MTW" vouchers.
 SDHC will use the methods as set forth in this Chapter to verify and determine that family income at admission and recertification is correct.
 The accurate calculation of Annual Income and Adjusted Income will ensure that families are not paying more or less money for rent than their obligation under the Regulations.
-Unless noted otherwise in this chapter, SDHC will use all other policies set forth in this Administrative Plan to apply to non-moving forward vouchers and other voucher programs.
+Unless noted otherwise in this chapter, SDHC will use all other policies set forth in this Administrative Plan to apply to MTW vouchers and other voucher programs.

-B. VERIFICATIONS, INCOME, ASSETS ALLOWANCES
+B. VERIFICATIONS, INCOME, ALLOWANCES